aws-samples/amazon-sagemaker-edge-defect-detection-computer-vision/README.md

 1. Install the AWS CDK following the [official guide](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) in the AWS documentation.
 2. Install the dependencies by running `npm install` in the `cdk/` directory of this repository.
-3. Deploy the CDK application by running `cdk deploy --parameters ProjectName=<YOUR PROJECT NAME>`.
-Choose a project name to assign to this project.
+3. Deploy the CDK application by running `cdk deploy --context projectName=<YOUR PROJECT NAME>`.
+You will need to pass in a project name in form of CDK context to the application.
 You may choose any name, which is compliant with S3 bucket names, e.g. `sm-edge-project`.
 Make sure to take note of this name, as you will need it later on in the lab.

 #### What is being created by the CDK application?